procy-dev/HE-assignment/README.md

 ### API Throttling
 The API throttles requests and sends back a 403 code if the limit is exceeded in a short period of time.
 It's fairly easy to exceed that limit when quickly skipping through the pages or submitting many search requests at once.
 This can be avoided by fetching larger amounts per query and then paginating based on locally cached data.
 Up to 100 items can be returned per API call which would provide up to 10 pages on the application meaning we would only have to make an API call for more data every 10 pages.

 This could also be assisted by checking if the data we're calling for has been modified.
-If the API responds with a 304, we can just used the cached data since we'd be getting the same information back.
+If the API responds with a 304, we can use the cached data since we'd be getting the same information back.

 ### Back/Refreshing Pages
 When going back or refreshing the pages, there is a bug that prevents certain fields from re-populating with old state.
 This could be solved by having a more standard state preservation in the window location history and repopulating the fields through useEffect.